Ani Lorak: 2018–present: tour shows DIVA and The BEST

 At the start of 2018, Lorak started her next tour, titled DIVA, which received positive reviews from music critics.
 A live album and recording of the tour were released in 2020.
 In Autumn 2018, Lorak became a coach at the seventh series of The Voice of Russia.

 In August 2019, she debuted her jubileum concert tour THE BEST.
 In late 2019, Lorak released her twelfth studio album Za mechtoy, for which she wrote the majority of the songs herself.

-In 2022, she did not openly speak out against the Russian invasion of Ukraine, the only (probably) public reference she made about the war was on New Year's Day 2023 when she wrote (in Ukrainian) on Instagram that her brother "was forced to drink Jack Daniels in the basement to the sounds of bombs."
+In 2022, she did not openly speak out against the Russian invasion of Ukraine, the only apparent public reference she made about the war was on New Year's Day 2023 when she wrote (in Ukrainian) on Instagram that her brother "was forced to drink Jack Daniels in the basement to the sounds of bombs."
 In April 2023 she used the words "this situation" to describe the war and stated that she had chosen the position "I will not pay attention to it" because she had "to live my life, take care of my child, and keep myself in shape."
 In Ukraine she is being heavily criticised for hiding the fact of Russian aggression against Ukraine and lasting cooperation with Russian media.
-In April 2023 she stated that this attitude in Ukraine hurted here "because Ukraine is in my soul".
+In April 2023 she stated that this attitude in Ukraine hurt her "because Ukraine is in my soul".